Skip to main content

 Rosemary Addis AM, Mondiale Impact (Chair)

-She also manages Alberts philanthropic arm, The Tony Foundation, which supports organisations using music to create improved life outcomes for young people.
-Ingrid leads marketing at Alberts, with a current focus on leadership and advocacy.
-Prior to Alberts, she built her strategy and marketing career working locally and internationally in Switzerland and Dubai for FMCG company CPW (a joint venture between Nestle and General Mills).
+Prior to Alberts, she built her strategy and marketing career working locally and internationally in Switzerland and Dubai for FMCG company CPW (a joint venture between Nestlé and General Mills).

 Throughout her career Cathy has also focused on researching and implementing new models for additional funding and financing into the cultural economy, from an early engagement with the ‘Banking on Culture’ initiative in Europe (1990s) to creating the QuickstART, interest free loan program for artists (2000s) as a member of the New Models New Money team (2008-2012) an advisor to the $1 million Arts Business Innovation Fund (ABIF), (2015-17) as well as regularly writing on the topic.

-Formerly a festival producer in the UK, Cathy returned to that role in 2014, bringing the WOW (Women of the World) Festival movement to Australia.
-As Executive Director of non-profit company Of One Mind, Cathy has been the Executive Producer of WOW in Australia for the last seven years and is a global advisor to the WOW Foundation in London.
+Formerly a festival producer in the UK, Cathy returned to that role in 2014, bringing the global WOW (Women of the World) Festival movement to Australia.
+Cathy has been the Executive Producer of WOW events in Australia for the last 10 years, is an advisor to the global WOW Foundation in London and is the Executive Chair of non-profit company Of One Mind, the driving force behind WOW in Australia.

-Cathy is a Director of Screen Queensland, a member Carolus and the Impact Club and in 2023 became a Member of the Order of Australia for her services to the arts, culture and women.
+Cathy is a Board Director of Screen Queensland, an activator in the global women founder’s investment movement,Coralus, and in 2023 became a Member of the Order of Australia for her services to the arts, culture and women.

-Sally is the Executive Director of Portfolio Management at Breakthrough Victoria.
-She was a founding partner and the inaugural CEO of Bridges Australia, an affiliate of a global leader in impact investing, Bridges Fund Management.
+Sally is the CFO of the Walter and Eliza Hall Institute of Medical Research, (WEHI).
+She was formerly the Chief Asset Management Officer of Breakthrough Victoria, a Victorian government funded entity focused on impactful Venture Capital Investment.
+She was a founding partner and the inaugural CEO of Bridges Australia, an affiliate of a global leader in impact investing, Bridges Fund Management and CEO of Impact Investing Australia.
 She has extensive experience in finance, funds management and strategy, and has spent many years working in and understanding Asia Pacific markets.
 She has held senior roles with Accenture, JP Morgan Investment Management and SBC Warburg (now UBS).

 Sally is a Certified Practising Accountant and a Graduate of the Australian Institute of Company Directors and was recognised in 2020 with an Order of Australia award for her work in ethical investment.
 She holds a Graduate Diploma in Accounting and Finance and a Bachelor of Economics from Monash University.